-We’ve all been there—you receive an invitation with a dress code that calls for creative black tie or festive—and suddenly you’re more confused as to what to wear to the event than if the invitation had said nothing at all.
+We’ve all been there—you receive an invitation with a dress code that calls for creative black tie, festive, or cocktail attire for women—and suddenly you’re more confused as to what to wear to the event than if the invitation had said nothing at all.
 Believe it or not, there are actually specific expectations behind some of the most confusing dress code suggestions.

 With that in mind, we’ve decoded some of the most common dress codes.
 So whether your office suggests that employees dress in business casual attire, or your receive a wedding invitation that is black tie optional, we have you covered so you’ll know exactly what to wear from here on out.

 DRESS CODE: BLACK TIE